canankarakoc/canankarakoc/content/illustration/new/index.md

 title: New normal
 ---

-Stop for a minute and think how has the world changed since the pandemic.
+Stop and think about how the world has changed since the pandemic.